 Humans are inherently susceptible to irrational preferences called biases.
-Since investors are human, there are a number of emotional and cognitive biases in investing decisions to be aware of and try to avoid.
+Since investors are human, there are a number of investing biases to be aware of and try to avoid.
 Introduction - What Are Investing Biases?
 Investing biases are these irrational preferences that affect investing decisions and subsequent outcomes.
-They … [Read more...] about 23 Emotional and Cognitive Biases in Investing To Avoid
+They are errors in logical thinking.
+Not … [Read more...] about 23 Investing Biases and How To Avoid Them

 Market timing refers to trying to predict future market movement to buy or sell at the best price.
-Here we'll look at why it doesn't work, and why you should stay the course and go ahead and invest as soon as possible.
+Here we'll look at why it doesn't work, and why you should stay the course and go ahead and invest as soon as possible to maximize time in the market.
 Introduction - What Is Market Timing?
-Market timing describes the speculative strategy of trying to time one's trades based on predictions about … [Read more...] about Market Timing – Time in the Market vs. Timing the Market
+Market timing describes the speculative strategy of trying to time one's … [Read more...] about Market Timing – Time in the Market Beats Timing the Market

-With high stock valuations and low bond yields, is the 4% rule for retirement withdrawal rate still valid for the 21st-century investor?
+With high stock valuations and low bond yields, is the "4 percent rule" for retirement withdrawal rate still valid for the 21st-century investor?
 Let's dive in.
 What Is the 4% Rule?
 The 4% rule refers to what is widely accepted as a safe withdrawal rate (SWR) for retirees from their investment account.
-Using this figure and assumptions about future expenses and investment … [Read more...] about The 4% Rule for Retirement Withdrawal Rate – A Revisitation
+Using this figure and assumptions about future expenses and … [Read more...] about The 4% Rule for Retirement Withdrawal Rate – A Revisitation